martinsndifon/SyncVision/README.md

 - **Socket.IO**: Provides real-time communication between the server and clients.
 - **HTML/CSS/JavaScript**: Frontend development.
 - **Open-relay**: A third party STUN/TURN server used.
+- **Redis**: Used to cache meeting and users session data for effective session management.
 - **Heroku**: Deployment platform for the application.

 ### Demo/live link